bernardpeh/practical-symfony-3/manuscript/Chapter_14.md

 ## Update User Stories

+Let us update the user stories that we have created before.

 **Story ID 10.6: As an admin user, I want to manage all users, so that I can control user access of the system.**

 |**Scenario Id**|**Given**|**When**|**Then**|